Table of Contents:

 Antigua is a well-known offshore financial center and tax haven in the Eastern Caribbean, and is thus an ideal jurisdiction for offshore company formation.
 It is simple, fast, and affordable to set up an Antigua International Business Corporation (IBC), which offers prospective investors numerous benefits.

+The non-resident corporate legislation was passed in 1982, the Antigua International Business Corporation Act which allows exemption of all corporate taxes.
 Most notably, Antigua IBCs are completely exempt from all taxes.
 Furthermore, Antigua is one of the most ideal and affordable jurisdictions to “buy” second citizenship and offers very attractive offshore banking services.

 This makes it perfect for those looking to create a highly efficient offshore financial structure in a tax haven.
 As a bonus, it is a beautiful island nation with high living standards, a relaxed atmosphere, and pristine beaches.